PlagueHO/Powershell/New-NanoServerVHD/README.md

 	-Verbose
 ```

 This command will create a new VHD containing a Nano Server machine with the name NANOTEST01.
 It will contain only the Storage, OEM-Drivers and Guest packages.
 It will set the Administrator password to P@ssword!1 and set the IP address of the first ethernet NIC to 10.0.0.20/255.0.0.0 with gateway of 10.0.0.1 and DNS set to '10.0.0.2','10,0,0,3'.
+It will also set the timezone to 'Russian Standard Time'.

 ```powershell
 .\New-NanoServerVHD.ps1 `